Expert Tips for Safe Pizza Storage, Freezing, and Reheating Leftovers

 🧊🍕How Long Does Pizza Last In The Fridge?

-- Stored within 2 hours of cooking
+- Refrigerate it within 2 hours of cooking

-- Kept in an airtight container
+- Keep it in an airtight container

-To make pizza storage easier to visualize, imagine a “Pizza Life Clock” — a circular pizza where each slice represents one day of freshness.
 Wondering if pizza can be healthy?
 Here’s the truth about enjoying your favorite slice without guilt

-- Day 2–3: Still safe, flavor mostly intact.
+- Still safe.
+Flavor and texture mostly intact.

 Learn How to store pizza sauce safely in the fridge so it stays fresh and flavorful for your next homemade pizza night